-- Reporting year; - Site ID; - Census Tract; - Whether the site is located in a geographic Disadvantaged Community; - Percent of applications that have been turned into complete stations; - Number of station owners participating; - Number of sites for which incentives were issued; - Number of plugs installed; - Aggregated kW Nameplate Capacity; - Infrastructure costs (broken out by customer and company infrastructure, allocated by makeready costs and new business costs); - Incentive levels a site received (up-to-50, 90, or 100 percent); - Total incentives paid per site; - Whether the site received funding from the MHD Pilot;8 - Whether the site received funding from the Transit Authority Make-Ready Program; - Whether the site received Operating Cost Relief from a Demand Charge Alternative Program.
+- Reporting year - Site ID - Census Tract - Site DAC Status - The percent of applications that have been turned into complete stations - The number of unique station owners participating in the Program - The number of sites where incentives have been issued - The number of plugs installed as a result of the Program - Aggregated kW Nameplate Capacity - The total Infrastructure costs incurred as part of the Program - Incentive levels a site received (up-to-50, 90, or 100 percent) - Total incentives paid per site - Did the site receive funding from the MHD Pilot? - Did the site receive funding from the Transit Authority Make-Ready Program? - Does the site receive Operating Cost Relief from a Demand Charge Alternative Program?

-Additional data will be compiled and delivered to the Joint Utilities and Central Hudson by station owners on a quarterly basis.
+Additional data will be compiled and delivered to the Joint Utilities and Central Hudson by station owners on a quarterly basis beginning Q1 of 2021.
 These data are highly granular and reflect ongoing station performance.
 A third-party contractor working with the Joint Utilities will anonymize the data on a quarterly basis.
 These data include the following plug and charge session data, as well as station financial information: